How to keep dangling participles from grasping the closest noun.

 What Is a Participial Phrase?

 So now I trust that you understand how to use verbs and their participles, but to understand dangling participles, we need to talk about participial phrases.
 These are just phrases that contain a participle and modify the subject of the sentence.

 They can include words besides the participle, such as prepositions, pronouns, and nouns, but for now, we'll just focus on the idea that they contain a participle like "speeding" or "hiking."
-The way they modify the subject isn't as straightforward as a single adjective modifying a single noun, but the participial phrase is still modifying a noun—the subject.
+The way they modify the subject isn't as straightforward as a single adjective modifying a single noun, but the participial phrase is still modifying a noun or noun phrase—the subject.

 Here are some examples to help make it more clear: